Sperm Extraction with Micro-TESE: How Does It Work?

 What Is the Difference Between TESE and Micro TESE Infertility Treatment?

-Men with obstructive azoospermia typically undergo one of two surgical procedures: testicular sperm extraction (TESE) or microscopic testicular sperm extraction (micro-TESE).
+Men with obstructive azoospermia typically undergo one of two surgical procedures: testicular sperm extraction (TESE procedure) or microscopic testicular sperm extraction (micro-TESE).
 The surgical technique used in these two approaches is different from one another.

-TESE surgery is a common procedure in which some small pieces of testicular tissue are removed through a small incision on the testicle skin and examined.
-However, the open surgery performed in the micro-TESE procedure provides the option of enlarging the target tissue and inspecting the testicular tissue in a more suitable way.
+TESE surgery is a common procedure in which small pieces of testicular tissue are removed through a small incision on the testicle skin and examined.
+However, the open surgery performed in the micro-TESE procedure allows for enlarging the target tissue more suitably inspecting the testicular tissue.
 This allows for a more targeted and precise extraction, increasing the chances of finding viable sperm, especially in cases where sperm production is very low.

 Furthermore, Micro TESE is considered a more specialized and effective method for men with severe infertility issues.
 It offers a higher success rate in finding viable sperm and is often recommended for individuals with conditions such as non-obstructive azoospermia.